Step 1: Find a suitable wall without obstructions

 If you live in a house without a clothes chute, you’re probably sick and tired of running up and down the stairs from your bedrooms and bathrooms to your laundry room, toting baskets of dirty clothes and towels.
 If you can find a suitable location, consider a laundry chute!

-Installing a laundry chute can be a breeze if you have an unobstructed path between the two floors—or impossible if you encounter wires, plumbing or other obstacles.
+Installing a laundry chute door can be a breeze if you have an unobstructed path between the two floors—or impossible if you encounter wires, plumbing or other obstacles.

-The best place for a chute is often a hallway.
+The best place for a laundry chute is often a hallway.
 The job is easier if the wall runs parallel to the floor joists or the studs in the wall are “stacked” directly on top of the floor joists below.
 Use a stud finder to locate two studs, then bore a small exploratory hole to check for obstructions.